mbrooker/mbrooker-blog/_posts/2026-03-18-apprentice.md

 > Alas! a hundred rivers
 > Pour down on my head!

-Policy layers like AgentCore Policy allow us to define limits on the agent's behavior.
+Policy layers like AgentCore Policy and structured steering like Strands Steering allow us to define limits on the agent's behavior.
 They allow us to make sure that agents stop when the basin is full, and to avoid pouring water all over the floor.
 That's important even if your agent is insulated from adversaries, and if your model is free from hallucinations.
 In fact, it becomes more and more important as models become more powerful, and able to solve longer-running problems.

 Now, jump ahead to here: